aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/lab-01.md

 Navigate to the Studio file browser and open `amazon-sagemaker-administration-workshop` folder, then open `notebooks` folder.
 Open and run the `01-lab-01.ipnyb` notebook.

 ### Control traffic with AWS Network Firewall
 Depending on your security, compliance, and governance rules, you may not need to or cannot completely block internet access from Studio and your ML workloads.
 You may have requirements beyond the scope of network security controls implemented by security groups and network access control lists (ACLs), such as application protocol protection, deep packet inspection, domain name filtering, and intrusion prevention system (IPS).
 Your network traffic controls may also require many more rules compared to what is currently supported in security groups and network ACLs.
-In these scenarios, you can use [Network Firewall](https://docs.aws.amazon.com/network-firewall/latest/developerguide/firewalls.html) - a managed network firewall and IPS for your VPC.
+In these scenarios, you can use [AWS Network Firewall](https://docs.aws.amazon.com/network-firewall/latest/developerguide/firewalls.html) - a managed network firewall and IPS for your VPC.

 For a working solution in a SageMaker context and more details refer to the blog post [Securing Amazon SageMaker Studio internet traffic using AWS Network Firewall](https://aws.amazon.com/blogs/machine-learning/securing-amazon-sagemaker-studio-internet-traffic-using-aws-network-firewall/).